lasersquid/OvensCookFasterMod/README.md

 A simple Harmony mod for Schedule I that makes lab ovens cook in a quarter of the usual time.

-Works by adding a prefix to the OvenCookOperation.GetCookDuration method.
+Works by adding prefixes to the OvenCookOperation.GetCookDuration and OvenCookOperation.IsReady methods.

 Compatible with IL2CPP and Mono versions (main and alternate branches) of Schedule I.